As it is a major growth market, more and more businesses need to get familiar with India’s regulations.

 Overview of Indian Customs

-The Central Board of Excise and Customs (CBEC) is a part of the Department of Revenue under the Indian Ministry of Finance.
-The CBEC deals with the tasks of formulation of policy concerning levying, administration and collection of Customs Duty & Goods and Service Tax (GST), smuggling prevention and also some matters related to narcotics.
+The Central Board of Indirect Taxes and Customs (formerly the Central Board of Excise & Customs) is a part of the Department of Revenue under the Indian Ministry of Finance.
+The board deals with the tasks of formulation of policy concerning levying, administration and collection of Customs Duty & Goods and Service Tax (GST), smuggling prevention and also some matters related to narcotics.
 Customs also supports other government agencies by ensuring the correct application of their regulations.
 These include:

 - The Directorate General of Foreign Trade (DGFT), which has the responsibility for implementing the government’s foreign trade policy.